ethereum/web3.py/docs/providers.rst

         This method is available strictly for sending raw requests to the socket, if desired.
-It is not recommended to use this method directly, as the responses will not be formatted by *web3.py* formatters or run through the middlewares.
+It is not recommended to use this method directly, as the responses will not be formatted by *web3.py* formatters or run through the middleware.
 Instead, use the methods available on the respective web3 module.
 For example, use ``w3.eth.get_block("latest")`` instead of ``w3.socket.send("eth_getBlockByNumber", ["latest", True])``.